Localization inspections and quick-fixes

-ReSharper provides a number of code inspections that help you localize your application by detecting localizable strings, problems with resources etc. in resource files and resource usages in code files.
+ReSharper provides a number of code inspections that help you localize your application by detecting localizable strings, problems with resources and so on, in resource files and resource usages in code files.
 These inspections detect localization issues in design time in the open documents and allow you to find localization issues in specific scope up to the entire solution.

 The easiest way to disable localization inspection for the current project is to press Alt+Enter over a highlighted string in the editor and use the corresponding command in the action list:

-This command command sets the Localizable property in the current project to No.
+This command sets the Localizable property in the current project to No.

 Quick-fixes for localization issues